Scott Frost: UCF (second stint)

 On December 7, 2024, UCF announced that Frost would be returning as the head coach of UCF following the resignation of Gus Malzahn.
 Frost was signed to a five-year contract with UCF, making him the head coach through the 2029 season.
+In his first season back at UCF, he finished with a 5–7 record in the 2025 season.

 Personal life

 Scott Frost is the son of long time high school football coach Larry Frost and former Olympic discus thrower Carol (Moseke) Frost.
 His brother, Steve Frost, was born on July 4, 1973, and played defensive line and long snapper at Stanford.